A First Look at Bugs in LLM Inference Engines: Methodology

-After generating the initial codes for the issues, inspectors group similar codes into categories.
+Then, inspectors discuss to achieve agreements on the initial codes.
+In case of disagreements, another author, who has over two years of LLM inference engine deployment experience, acts as an arbitrator and joins the discussion to help reach consensus.
+After generating the initial codes for issues, inspectors group similar codes into categories.
 The grouping process is iterative, with inspectors continuously reviewing the categories and issues to refine the taxonomies.
 Bugs associated with multiple symptoms or root causes are assigned to all relevant categories.
-In case of disagreements, another author, who has over two years of LLM inference engine deployment experience, acts as an arbitrator and joins the discussion to help reach consensus.
-The arbitrator, as well as two inspectors, finally approve all categories in the symptom taxonomy and the root cause taxonomy.
+Finally, the two inspectors and arbitrator approve all categories in the symptom taxonomy and the root cause taxonomy.